 The sFPDP protocol offers a high-speed, low-overhead, point-to-point communication protocol commonly used in data intensive processing applications.
 The FC-RDMA core provides a complete layer 4 hardware IP solution for the FC–AE-RDMA protocol.
 The core provides full FC compliance, hardware-based LUN mapping, and complete offload of RDMA frame handling.
 Ethernet/RoCEv2 is implemented using a Mellanox® ConnectX®-5 network interface device, offering industry leading performance and offload functionality.

 New Wave DV also offers other Fibre Channel derivatives as COTS products, and would be interested in discussing new protocols as well.

 Give your system architect more tools for radar data processing.
 New Wave DV IP cores such as sFPDP and FC-AE-RDMA can include a user sandbox area, between the protocol engine, and the DMA engine.
 The protocol engine provides a generic packet bus to the sandbox where users can add their own RTL to pre-process data.
-The user–modified data is provided to the DMA engine, and ultimately seamlessly provided via New Wave DV supplied drivers to user-space.
-New Wave offers rich OS support for drivers and friendly customer service to help end users walk through their design
+The user–modified data is provided to the DMA engine, and ultimately seamlessly provided via New Wave DV supplied software drivers to user-space in host memory.
+New Wave offers rich OS support for drivers and friendly customer service to help end users complete their design.

 User modifiable RTL logic is a very powerful tool for system architects.
 A variety of pre-processing can be completed in the interface card such as down-sampling, area focus, and frequency analysis.
 This technique can unburden the processor from these tasks.
 In down-sampling and other data reduction techniques, it has the added bonus of enabling line rate bandwidth interfaces while still reducing PCIe link bandwidth, eliminating a difficult system bottleneck.